tinymce/tinymce-docs/get-started-cloud/editor-and-features.md

 * [Image Tools (with configured image proxy)]({{ site.baseurl }}/plugins/imagetools/)

 **Note:** `imagetools_cors_hosts` and `imagetools_proxy` are *not* required to be configured when enabling this plugin via [TinyMCE Cloud]({{ site.baseurl }}/get-started-cloud/)

 * [Accessibility Checker]({{ site.baseurl }}/plugins/a11ychecker/)
 * [Advanced Code Editor]({{ site.baseurl }}/plugins/advcode/)
 * [Enhanced Media Embed]({{ site.baseurl }}/plugins/mediaembed/)
 * [Link Checker]({{ site.baseurl }}/plugins/linkchecker/)

-> Please note that after purchasing a plugin, it may take up to 30 minutes for the plugin to be included with your editor.
+**Note:** Please note that after purchasing a plugin, it may take up to 30 minutes for the plugin to be included with your editor.
 You may also need to clear your browser's cache.

 ### Step 4: Forward proxy configuration
 If your company network has a forward proxy that controls access to the internet, please ensure that the following URLs are accessible via this proxy.